pmadruga/ds-jobindex/reports/blogpost_engine.md

 ---
 This report is unaffiliated with Jobindex.dk.

-This report is also non-technical.
-However, some terms are impossible to escape.
+This report tries to be as non-technical as possible.
+However, some technical terms are impossible to escape.
 For the full code, visit [here](https://github.com/pmadruga/ds-jobindex).
 Some terms are not detailed in-depth since it that falls outside the core goal of this project and for a technical explanation or if you'd like this implemented in your company, [get in touch](https://johnconnor.ai/contact/).
 This report also involves knowledge of basic Danish.

 ## Intro